-Rodriguez has his sights set higher than just competing for the league title.
+Rodriguez has his sights set higher than just competing for a league title.

 Rodriguez said he believes the team’s youth will only contribute to their success.

-“It's going to be a good year because all the young players have a lot of talent,” Rodriguez said.
+“It’s going to be a good year because all the young players have a lot of talent,” he said.
 “We have a lot of young people that can move the ball.
-We're mainly a midfield team, so I think with the ball movement skills that we have, we can get the teams running and get them frustrated.”
+We’re mainly a midfield team, so I think, with the ball movement skills that we have, we can get the teams running and get them frustrated.”

-Lawson said the team is doing all the little things right so far this year.
+Lawson said the team is doing the little things right so far this year.

-“I think it's their commitment to daily improvement,” Lawson said.
-“I think it's their coach-ability.
-They respond well, if I ask them to do something, it gets done.
-It's their accountability as a team, too.
+“I think it’s their commitment to daily improvement,” he said.
+“I think it’s their coach-ability.
+They respond well.
+If I ask them to do something, it gets done.
+It’s their accountability as a team, too.
 They hold one another accountable.
 They look to one another to meet those expectations.”

 March 17Fife7:15 p.m.